Kosei Miura

-Kousei Miura (三浦 皇成, Miura Kōsei) is a Japanese jockey who is represented by the Japan Racing Association.
+Kousei Miura (三浦 皇成, Miura Kōsei) is a Japanese jockey who is affiliated with the Japan Racing Association.
 He won the 2008 JRA Award for Newcomer Jockey with the Most Victories after winning 91 races in a single year as a rookie jockey, surpassing Yutaka Take's previous record of 69 victories.

 Miura has also been awarded the 2014 Hokkaido Horse Racing Press Club Award.

+Miura won his first Grade I race at the JRA in the 2025 Sprinters Stakes with Win Carnelian.